Aceinna/docs_openrtk/intro/what-is-ans.rst

 In addition, the open-source Python driver can acts as a server connecting the OpenRTK hardware with our ANS developer platform for a GUI experience, cloud data storage and retrieval, as well as stored file charting/plotting tools.

 The Aceinna VS Code extension ensures a python environment automatically.
-The OpenRTK python code can be installed independently by cloning the repository https://github.com/python-openrtk or using pip as shown below.
+The OpenRTK python code can be installed independently by cloning the repository https://github.com/Aceinna/python-openimu or using pip as shown below.

 .. code-block:: bash

-    pip install openrtk
+    pip install openimu